plaidml/plaidml/CONTRIBUTING.md

   * ML Framework Frontends (e.g., Keras, Pytorch, etc)
     * PlaidML welcomes integrations with any established ML framework or interop (NNVM, ONNX, etc)
     * Currently this involves duplicating tile operations.
-We want to abstrace common NN tile operations into a separate C++ library to ease backend development.
+We will eventually abstract common NN tile operations into a separate C++ library to ease backend development.
   * Ops for Frontends
     * PlaidML welcomes implementations for currently unimplemented operations as well as Tile code